RISHAV1998-10/Object_Detection/README.md

   We shall use pytorch to build our own network from scratch.
   The `DNMmodel.py` and `utils.py` are the files responsible for conversion

-  The OpenCV version of this conversion is : `cv2.dnn.readNet` the arguments to this function is (config,weights) which are yolov3.cfg and yolov3.weights respectively
+  The OpenCV version of this conversion is : `cv2.dnn.readNet` <br>
+  The arguments to this function is (config,weights) which are `yolov3.cfg` and `yolov3.weights` respectively